LucaFoschini/lucafoschini.github.io/_posts/2014-01-15-blogging-like-a-data-hacker.markdown

 > Getting out of the door is the hardest part

-A good way to counter this is to embrace the *make-first, think later* motto.
+A good way to counter this is to embrace the *make first, think later* motto.
 Or, [keep your dopamine up](http://blog.idonethis.com/post/70179626669/the-science-of-motivation-your-brain-on-dopamine).
 For me, this means using the tools that I already master to quickly make progress.
 That is, I should be blogging like I code, leveraging